cliffwhitworth/cliffwhitworth.github.io/index.md

 <br />
 <h3>Introduction</h3>
 <p>
-This is a collection of Python machine learning examples for reference.
-Attribution is provided.
+This is a collection of Python machine learning examples that I'm trying to get my head around.
+Attribution is provided with many thanks.
 </p>
 <h3>Recent Posts</h3>
 <ul>